 My Vote for the Best Mash Tun

-I have a had many good experiences with the Learn To Brew Mash Tun.
+I have a had many good experiences with the Igloo Mash Tun.
 Regulating within a healthy temperature range is very easy, and I have only had to use striking water on rare occasions.

-Picking just one to be the best homebrew mash tun, I would say that this is an excellent option for the first time DIY brewer looking for something more than homemade.
+Picking this to be the best homebrew mash tun, I would say that this is an excellent option for the first time brewer looking for something more than homemade.